-Total: at soft ground and snow possibilities are limited by small clearance, on uneven terrain lack of suspension articulation is more or less compensated by difflock emulations.
+At soft ground and snow the possibilities are limited by small clearance, on uneven terrain lack of suspension articulation is more or less compensated by difflock emulations.

 All grades, except lowest, are equipped with dual-zone climate control.
 The central air vents - fully closable.
 No deflectors for rear passengers, there are air ducts under the front seats.
 The controls - average: SL - rotary knobs and buttons, simple auto mode, euro version LM - just buttons.
 Positive - the presence of the display.

 Operation - rather effective, claims to cooling in summer or heating in winter does not occur, the increased "sweating" is not marked.
 The most common problem (as general for HMC) - noise of blower motor bearings (under warranty).